A licensed building surveyor inspector conducts a Survey ID Check to identify exactly where property lines exist.

 Determine the Boundary for Fencing Work

-If you and your neighbour want to build, fix or replace a fence but you disagree on the common boundary of your properties, you can serve a boundary notice on your neighbour.
+If you and your neighbour want to build, fix, or replace a fence but disagree on your properties’ common boundary, you can serve a boundary notice on your neighbour.
 This is a procedure under the Dividing Fences Act 1991.

-A Boundary Notice informs your neighbour that you want to work out where the boundary is so you can do fencing work and sets out the steps that you and neighbour can take this.
+A Boundary Notice informs your neighbour that you want to work out where the boundary is to do fencing work and sets out the steps that you and neighbour can take.

 After receiving a boundary notice, you have seven days to peg out where you think the boundary is or hire a surveyor to determine the boundary.
 If you don’t do anything, your neighbour may be able to hire a surveyor and claim half the costs from you.